simply-kurt/linuxcnc/electronui/README.md

 If the window fails to load with a `module not found: react` error, ensure that you have installed the dependencies by running `npm install` in this directory.
+The `preload.js` script dynamically requires the React packages and exposes them in the browser context.
+Because of this the UI files do not import React directly; `public/renderer.js` reads `window.React` and `window.ReactDOM` which are populated by `preload.js` when the app starts.

 If you see a `renderer.js:36 Unexpected end of input` error in the devtools console, check that `public/renderer.js` is fully updated and contains the closing `});` at the end of the file.
 A truncated file from an old build can trigger this syntax error.

-The tests in `__tests__/renderer.test.js` verify that the UI loads correctly and that `public/renderer.js` ends with the required closing line.
-Run `npm test` after installing dependencies to ensure the file has not been truncated.
+The tests in `__tests__/renderer.test.js` and `__tests__/preload.test.js` verify that the UI files are intact and that the preload layer exposes the expected globals.
+Run `npm test` after installing dependencies to ensure the files have not been truncated and that React can be loaded.

 The UI is rendered by a small React component in `public/renderer.js`.
 The exposed `electronAPI`, `React`, and `ReactDOM` objects are provided by `preload.js` so no